nateober/Geektool-Scripts/README.md

 	-l      Total number of divisor symbols.
 Default is 40.

 	-s      The string to use as a divisor symbol.
 The default is a "__".
 (As you might expect, you must surround the string in quotes)

+### Other Console Color Scripts
+Below is a local temperature (as in weather) script and yet another calendar script.
+Brought to you in console color.

+#### vertWeatherScale.sh
+Generates a vertical number line with the high and low for the day and current temperature highlighted.
+Options include the size of the number line and the zipcode (required).
+All information is acquired through the Yahoo weather api. (http://xml.weather.yahoo.com/forecastrss).
+Temperature is in degrees Fahrenheit.

+	This script is best run in GeekTool with the following command and arguments:
+	". /path/to/storage.sh [zn][arguments]"
+	-z      Zipcode.
+Required.
+	-n      Total numbers output.
+Default is 35.

+#### horizontalCalender.sh
+Generates a horizontal calendar of sorts.
+Although it tells you the month, date and day of the week, it is mostly for looks.

+	This script is best run in GeekTool with the following command and arguments:
+	". /path/to/storage.sh"